wiseaidev/awesome-python/Chapter_01 : Introduction and Language Syntax.md

 '0.20000000000000001110223024625156540423631668090820312500'
 ```

+For more information about Representation Error of floats, you can checkout [Pythom Docs](https://docs.python.org/3/tutorial/floatingpoint.html#representation-error).

 - **Imaginary**: the complex type, corresponds to a variable whose value is a complex number, stored as a couple of floats (so in approximate value).
 The complex number 1 + 5i is noted 1 + 5J, the number i is noted J.